Cinema Papers

-Cinema Papers was an Australian bi-monthly film magazine which ran from 1974 to 2001.
+Cinema Papers was an Australian bi-monthly film magazine which ran from 1974 to 2001, regarded as "the premier Australian film industry magazine".
 It absorbed Filmviews in 1989.

 History and profile

-Cinema Papers was first published as a nationally distributed magazine in January 1974.
+Cinema Papers was first published as a nationally distributed magazine in January 1974, established by Peter Beilby, Scott Murray, and Philippe Mora.

 The name was derived, via a single issue magazine produced by students at La Trobe University in October 1967, from the influential French journal Cahiers du Cinéma.
+The La Trobe film society magazine was edited by Mora and Beilby, and from October 1969 until April 1970, another magazine, in the form of an 11-issue tabloid, was published by Mora.

-The magazine was published on a bimonthly basis and had its headquarters in Melbourne.
-One of the owners was MTV Publishing Ltd.
+The magazine was published on a bimonthly or quarterly basis, and had its headquarters in Melbourne, at 143 Thierry Street.
+One of the owners was MTV Publishing Ltd, and it had financial assistance from the Film, Radio and Television Board of the Australia Council for the Arts as of 1976.
+Subscription then cost A$7.60 per year.

 In 1989 Cinema Papers absorbed another film magazine, Filmviews, but declining sales saw the magazine end in 1999.